Gestational Carrier

 Michigan’s Legal Status: Effective 2025

-Michigan’s Assisted Reproduction and Surrogacy Parentage Act makes surrogacy agreements legal and enforceable.
+Michigan’s Assisted Reproduction and Surrogacy Parentage Act make surrogacy agreements legal and enforceable.
 It repeals the state’s prior ban and allows intended parents and surrogates to enter agreements that can include compensation, provided statutory safeguards are met.

 — Effective date: April 2, 2025 (signed April 1, 2024).
 Courts may issue pre- or post-birth parentage judgments.